Ramsar’s 19 regional initiatives support cooperation and capacity-building on wetland-related issues in specific regions or sub-regions.

 The four Ramsar Regional Centres promote scientific and technical cooperation and exchange of knowledge in their region.
 They have shown that the professional training and capacity building they provide can fulfil a significant role in increasing Ramsar implementation in countries covered by their activities.
 Established Centres currently cover the Western Hemisphere, West and Central Asia, Eastern Africa and Eastern Asia.

 Regional initiatives are endorsed by the Conference of Contracting Parties and by the Standing Committee in between meetings of the COP.
-To be formally recognized, they must conform to the Operational Guidelines 2013-2015 for Regional Initiatives in the framework of the Convention on Wetlands.
+To be formally recognized, they must conform to the Operational Guidelines for Ramsar Regional Initiatives to support the implementation of the Convention.
 They are independently governed and are not authorized to speak or act on the Convention’s behalf, but they work in close contact with the Secretariat.
 Some initiatives receive start-up financial assistance from the Secretariat’s core budget.